 The apparent simplicity of this means that many developers are eligible to work on even complicated projects and that employers need not rely on so many contractors.

 All of the above means that Blazor is definitely worth considering.
 Especially when we factor in the ongoing support of Microsoft and the fact it is a feature of the extensive and widely used .NET platform.

 - a repertoire of web UI components using C#, HTML, CSS, and Razor-based templates

 - client and server-side code rendered in C#

 Its functionality rests on two different hosting models:

 - Blazor Server—Blazor establishes a real-time connection with a messaging framework called SignalIR.
 This allows the app to transmit client-side UI changes to the server, which then notes the ‘diff’ between this and the previous state of the interface.
 This ‘diff’ constitutes the UI changes that are relayed back and then inserted into the DOM.

-It is easy to see how Blazor could be a strong rival against other frameworks such as React and Vue, especially as the functionality of the latter still requires server-side maintenance.
+It is easy to see how Blazor could be a strong rival among other frameworks such as React and Vue, especially as the functionality of the latter still requires server-side maintenance.
 In terms of the elimination of a steep learning curve and its deployment speed, Blazor is a clear success.
-Does this mean it’s certain to become the future of web development?
+So, does this mean it is certain to become the future of web development?
 Let us consider the advantages of Blazor:

 - Blazor WebAssembly allows for offline work and support.
 By enabling service workers, it is possible to configure Blazor WebAssembly applications to work offline.